BY CARRIE CLOWER

 To develop state-specific models, Chazal spent the summer collecting and processing water quality data from Florida.
 She used these data to build upon existing models developed by Megan Carr, a PhD student studying biological and agricultural engineering at NC State, for Florida shellfish waters.
-Since then, Chazal and the ShellCast team have met with collaborators and presented their findings through SECOORA and at the Ecological Society of America and the American Geophysical Union’s annual conferences.
+Since then, Chazal and the ShellCast team have met with collaborators and presented their findings through SECOORA and at the Ecological Society of America’s annual conference.

 Giving back and looking ahead

 Chazal, who’s originally from coastal North Carolina, looks forward to helping more shellfish growers manage their harvest schedules: “Growing up in Carteret County has given me an appreciation for community,” she notes.
 “In a way, this research is directly giving back to my community.”

 The utility of regulatory data is useful beyond ShellCast’s purposes and can provide insight into coastal systems’ changes over time, but with different management criteria come data types and structures that vary by state.
 As a result, Nelson and her team designed ShellBase, a database integrating data from different state programs into a consistent, accessible format.

 Currently, ShellBase houses water quality data for Florida, Georgia, North Carolina, and South Carolina’s coastal waters from the 1980s until 2020.
 Nelson and her team are seeking additional funding to support database updates.